forestgrape/people_interactions/jurisprudence/governance_and_self_determination.md

 ## Self Determination in International Law
+[in work]
+Both the UN charter and the covenants on Civil & Political Rights and on Economic and Cultural state a people have the right for self determination.
+A people is not specified however.

 > Self-determination including [regional] autonomy and the right for secession is ideally [clearer] specified.
 Then autonomy questions for regions all across the world can be handled according to specified principles.
 How the UK allows Scotland to decide itself is considered exemplary, however it is acknowledged that the situation is more complex in other settings when a more central/connecting part wants to secede (for example in Switzerland in 1848, some of the central Cantons wanted to form a 'Sonderbund', which was then prevented by the other cantons).